 My own most common school dream is one in which I suddenly discover, in high school or college, that I have been enrolled in some class that I was unaware of or had forgotten about and never attended.
 It is the day of the final exam, and I am searching through dungeon-like hallways trying to find the classroom.
 I finally get to the classroom, late, and I realize that I have no idea what the subject is and can’t make heads or tails of the exam questions.
 I used to think this was an odd dream, probably representing some unique aspect of my personality, but now, in this survey, I have learned that this is the most common of all school dreams, at least among those who responded to the survey.

 To conduct the qualitative analysis, I first read all of the dream reports and made notes concerning the themes that seemed to occur frequently.
 I then reread all of the reports and coded each dream for the presence or absence of each theme that I had previously listed.

 The most common theme was that of having missed a course all semester, usually in high school but sometimes in college, and then having to take a final exam in that course.
 This theme was reported as recurrent by 69 (54%) of the respondents.
-It was often accompanied by feelings of embarrassment and stupidity about missing the course, anxiety or panic about impending failure, and feelings of dread about having to spend another year in school because of this failure.
+It was often accompanied by feelings of embarrassment and stupidity over missing the course, anxiety or panic about impending failure, and feelings of dread about having to spend another year in school because of this failure.